Bye (sports): Hidden byes (play-in games)

 In certain tournaments, the byes are somewhat disguised.
-When more teams are given first-round byes than actually compete in the first round, these first games may be referred to as "play-in" games and might not be a formally labelled as a tournament round.
+When more teams are given first-round byes than actually compete in the first round, these first games may be referred to as "play-in" games and might not be formally labelled as a tournament round.

-From 2012–2019 and 2021, the Major League Baseball playoffs has included ten teams consisting of six division winners and four wild card teams (the top-ranked non-division-winners).
-The first round of the playoffs consists two wild-card games: single-game matches in which the four wild-card teams are reduced to two.
+From 2012 to 2019 and 2021, the Major League Baseball playoffs has included ten teams consisting of six division winners and four wild card teams (the top-ranked non-division-winners).
+The first round of the playoffs consists of two wild-card games: single-game matches in which the four wild-card teams are reduced to two.
 The winners move on to the Divisional series with the six division winners for an eight-team, three-round tournament.
 Although this is billed as adding two extra "one-game showdowns" to the post-season, it could also be viewed as adding a fourth round to the ten-team tournament with six byes for the division winners.

 The FA Cup also has certain teams compete in up to 6 preliminary rounds to qualify for the first round "proper".

-Another example is the NCAA basketball tournament, which since 2011 has had 68 teams, effectively granting 60 byes, while eight teams compete in the "First Four" games for remaining four spots in the round of 64.
-From 2011 to 2015, the "First Four" was considered the first round, the round of 64 played on Thursday and Friday, was called the "second round"; the round of 32 was then called the "third round", consisting of games played on Saturday and Sunday.
+Another example is the NCAA basketball tournament, which since 2011 has had 68 teams, effectively granting 60 byes, while eight teams compete in the "First Four" games for the remaining four spots in the round of 64.
+From 2011 to 2015, the "First Four" was considered the first round; the round of 64, played on Thursday and Friday, was called the "second round"; the round of 32 was then called the "third round", consisting of games played on Saturday and Sunday.
 In 2016, the naming reverted to the round of 64 being the "first round" once again, and the round of 32 being the "second round", though the play-in round and all eight of those teams are officially part of the tournament.

 Bye weeks in football leagues

-Certain professional rugby and gridiron football leagues use the term "bye week" for any week during the regular season in which a team does not play a game.
-(School teams may also have non-competing weeks, but these are scheduled by individual schools and more commonly termed "open dates".)
+Certain professional rugby and gridiron football leagues use the term "bye week" - which really means nothing but "off week" - for any week during the regular season in which a team does not play a game.
+(School teams may also have non-competing weeks, but these are scheduled by individual schools/conferences and more commonly termed "open dates" or "idle weeks".)

 United States

-Each NFL team has one "bye week" during a normal season; this is placed on the team's schedule, usually falling between Week 4 and Week 12 inclusive (except that if Thanksgiving falls during Week 12, the Dallas Cowboys and Detroit Lions may not have a bye during Week 12).
+Each NFL team has one "bye week" during a regular season; this is placed on the team's schedule, usually falling between Week 4 and Week 12 inclusive.